sougatopal/intro-es6/README.md

 # Overview

-This project is a collection of various exercises to understand and experience ES5 and ES6.
+This project is a collection of various examples to understand and experience ES5 and ES6.
 Initial work focused for JSChannel-Bengaluru Meetup http://www.meetup.com/JSChannel-Bengaluru/events/185020922/

 ## Scope of Work